phani-ka/DevopsDocs/Terraform/Teraform Interview Q & A - Part 1.md

 ---
 ### **16. What Terraform commands are the most useful?**
 ### **Answer:**
-  Terraform init
-  Terraform refresh
-  Terraform output
-  Terraform apply
-  Terraform Destroy
+### **Terraform Refresh** – This command updates state files.
+Terraform Apply – This command executes Terraform codes and creates objects.
+Terraform Output – This command allows viewing Terraform outputs.
-  Terraform Graph
+Terraform Graph – This command generates graphs in DOT format.
-  Terraform Plan
+Terraform Destroy – This command destroys the already-built IT infrastructure.
+Terraform Init – This command creates a new directory in the current directory.
+Terraform Plan – This command creates an execution plan.
+The plan supports previewing the changes that Terraform will make in an infrastructure.
+Terraform Validate – This command validates the configuration files stored in a directory.